 Helping a loved one who is struggling with a mental health or substance use issue can be extremely difficult.

-Our family support group offers care and support to family members and loved ones of patients at any of BC Mental Health and Substance Use Services' facilities, as well as a safe space to share your experiences.
-The group meets every third Monday at the Burnaby Centre for Mental Health and Addiction.
+family support group offers care and support to family members and loved ones of patients at any of BC Mental Health and Substance Use Services' facilities, as well as a safe space to share your experiences.
+The group meets every third Monday at the Red Fish Healing Centre for Mental Health and Addiction.
 It's run by and for family members who have loved ones struggling with mental illness and substance use.